Facilitating employee training programs in large organizations

 — Program Designer

-Round 2
+▻ Round 2

 Feedback:

-Stakeholders requested no major changes, validating our revisions
+Stakeholders requested no major changes, validating our revisions.

-Stakeholders requested that the team member interface be discarded because it was too similar to the manager/coach interface
+Stakeholders requested that the team member interface be discarded because it was too similar to the manager/coach interface and wasn’t necessary for the launch of the LMS.

 “It’s a lot of work to make something simple … It’s very tempting to add and add.”